Assistive Technology Resources

 Voice dictation can be a helpful tool when trying to work on ideas for a paper.
 It can be enabled in Word, Google Docs, and other programs for free.

-Phonak - Assistive Tech Listening Device
+Phonak - Assistive Tech Listening Device.

-Phonak - Assistive Tech Listening Device
+Phonak - Assistive Listening Device

 Transformer - Portable Electronic Magnifier